 So many people are intimidated by gardening!
 They think it’s only for pros.
 I’m here to say that gardening can be EASY!
-Plant easy crops for beginner gardeners to feel like a success right away!
+Plant the 5 best plants for beginner gardeners to feel like a success right away!

 I normally like to keep all the cool stuff for myself, but I’m not that way with gardening.
 I think EVERYONE should have a garden unless you are allergic to soil, sunlight, or chlorophyll.